 An important step in the decision-making process is determining if the proposed research candidate has an advance health directive.
 Section 110ZR(4) of the Act requires that a research decision-maker must not consent to medical research on a person if the research and/or treatment is inconsistent with any advance health directive in respect to the person.
-Similarly, section 110ZS(2) requires that a researcher must not conduct medical research on a person if the research on a person if the research on a person if the research and/or treatment is aware, or ought reasonably to be aware, the research and/or treatment is inconsistent with any advance health directive in respect to the person.
+Similarly, section 110ZS(2) requires that a researcher must not conduct medical research on a person if the researcher is aware, or ought reasonably to be aware, the research and/or treatment is inconsistent with any advance health directive in respect to the person.